What is it 1-3-1 No Trap Zone?

 Conclusion

-The 1-3-1 is a passive defense based on positioning and anticipation.
+The 1-3-1 no trapping defense is a passive defense based on positioning and anticipation.
 It can cause problems for an offense because it works backwards from most all other defenses.
-Most defenses want pressure and this defense gives the offense space.
+Most defenses want pressure but this defense gives the offense space.
 If a team or coach wants to play 1-3-1 then I would have this no trapping zone alongside a trapping 1-3-1 call so the defense can be changing the tempo of the game and never let the offense get a good grasp on what the defense is doing.
 The learning of positioning and having to read and react to the offense allows the skills learned here to be applied in other places in basketball.
 Overall I prefer man to man defense but given a quick player and a little bit of height, the 1-3-1 zone defense is a good secondary option.

 3 thoughts on “1-3-1 Zone No Trap Defense Guide”